Use bold text sparingly.

 - presents steps in sequential order, if needed

 Keep an eye on list length, as lists that have too many items are difficult to scan.

-- introduce the list with a leading sentence ending in a colon, to set up conditions that apply to all items
+- introduce the list with a lead-in sentence ending in a colon, to set up conditions that apply to all items

-- do not repeat the same words at the start of each bullet
+- avoid repeating the same words at the start of each bullet

 - keep each item similar in weight and length

 - present each item in lowercase, except for proper nouns